pqin/MARC/README.md

 A simple library written in C# to read and display MARC records.

-MARC records are the file format used to store information about library books, like a work's title, author, publisher, etc.
+MARC records are the file format used to store information about library books; for example, a work's title, author, publisher, etc.
-The program supports records written in the MARC-8 character encoding from 1968 as well as UTF-8.
+The program supports records with field data encoded in UTF-8 as well as [MARC-8](https://en.wikipedia.org/wiki/MARC-8).

 ## Requirements
 - Windows operating system